kcmerrill/writing/Knight Walker/Chapter 1 - Uh Oh.md

 I didn’t care anymore.
 Too exhausted to think, in too much pain to comprehend the seriousness that was taking place and too naive to know what the murderer wanted.

 A wave of emotion came over me.
 Sure, I didn’t know what he wanted but I did know a lot.
 Surely I knew a lot right?
 Of course.
-I knew that my life had been mundane up until a few months ago.
+I knew that my life had been mundane up until a few days ago.
 I knew that I had been different but didn’t quite understand why.
 I knew that I’d be alone the rest of my life and finally I knew how to deal with the bad hand I’d been dealt.
 Not only how to deal with it, but to accept and be happy with it.

 I had known a lot of things but in this very moment I knew I was broken.